Arusuvai Madhuram, a place to get some delightful vegetarian tambram food! Its fantastic!

 And the sambhar, I could have literally finished the whole meal with sambhar rice and nothing else, yes it was that good.

-We came how very very satisfied that day and I strongly reco this to all tam food lovers :D.
+We came how very very satisfied that day and I strongly recommend this to all tam food lovers :D.

 Address – 1st Floor, Fooddays Complex, 5th Main, Sector 6, HSR Layout, Bangalore.